ska-telescope/skampi/docs/src/deployment.rst

 2. PrivateRules.mak - Create this file and add arguments.
 Ex: **HELM_CHART = logging**;
 3.  *Makefile* defaults - All the defaults are available by running **make** in the command-line.

+Please note that one of the parameter at this level is the *DEPLOYMENT_ORDER* which allow ability to select the charts needed for a particular configuration of the deployment (the charts will be deployed in the order or this parameter).

 Level 2
 -------